Outlook Report 2010: The Great Recession and Ad Agency New Business

 10 Most Popular Blog Posts About Blogging for New Business

 A blog is now as important to your agency as was your agency’s Website.
-The blog is becoming the “gate-way” and the face of the agency as its Website becomes more the agency’s brochure.
+The blog is becoming the “gate-way” and the face of the agency as its Website becomes more on an online brochure.
 Here’s some excellent resources to help your agency blog for new business.
+Here’s a list of the top 10 most popular blog posts about blogging in 2009.

 How Teens Use Media: A Nielsen report on the myths and realities of teen media trends

 This is one of those rare post stepping outside the sphere of agency new business.
 I found this new Nielsen report very enlightening and wanted to share it with my readers.
-The report debunks a lot of the myths on “How Teens Use Media.”
+The report bunks a lot of the myths on “How Teens Use Media.”
+You may be surprised to learn that teens can often be reached by the same means as their parents.

 Report Paints a Painful View of Ad Agencies